p3tr1nn1/p3tr1nn1/README.md

 </p>

 ## 🔍 About Me
-Computer Scientist with an interest in Blockchain, DeFi, Linux, and AWS.
+Computer Scientist with a passion for Blockchain, DeFi, Linux, and AWS.
+Currently working as an AWS Cloud Engineer.
-Coding mainly with Terraform, Python, and Bash.
+Coding primarily with Terraform, Python, and Bash.

 ## 🛠️ Technologies & Tools